NBKRedSpy/QM_StorageSort/README.md

 Features:
 * Adds a Sort hotkey to the containers in a raid as well as cargo screens in space.
 Both default to S.
+* Adds the ability to sort the merc's backpack when in a raid.
+Defaults to Shift+S.
 * Adds a Drop All hotkey to containers.
 Defaults to D.
 * Adds the context menu command "Drop One".